pedromvaz/sql-portfolio/covid-19/README.md

 - One on the server
 - Another on the client

-On the server, once you connect to the database, run the following commands:
+On the client, once you connect to the database, run the following commands:

 ```
 SET GLOBAL local_infile = true;